|

 silence in heaven for about half an hour.

-without considering the texts of the 7th trumpet and 7th bowl.
+message without considering the texts of the 7th trumpet

-loud noises form heaven mentioned in the 7th trumpet and the
+the loud noises form heaven mentioned in the 7th trumpet

-7th bowl.
-The half hour silence of the 7th seal therefore
+and the 7th bowl.
+The half hour silence of the 7th seal

-suggests a period of silence in heaven between two loud
+therefore suggests a period of silence in heaven between

 7TH TRUMPET

-kingdoms of the spiritual world had become the kingdoms of the
+the kingdoms of the spiritual world had become the kingdoms

 Ezek 38:19 ...
 Surely in that day there shall be a great